MARKET REVIEW AND PERFORMANCE

 |Revenue||$3,905 m||$3,829 m||$4,223 m||$3,429 m||$2,108 m|

 |Profit before tax||$914 m||$763 m||$876 m||$754 m||($1,791) m|

 |Basic earnings per share||70.4 cents||56.0 cents||59.9 cents||60.8 cents||(212.8) cents|

 |Ordinary dividend per share|

-For more details on CDL’s FY 2019 financial performance, 5-year financial highlights and business overview, please refer to CDL Annual Report 2019.
+For more details on CDL’s FY 2020 financial performance, please refer to the CDL Annual Report 2020.

 |1||2017 comparative figures were adjusted to take into account retrospective adjustments arising from the adoption of Singapore Financial Reporting Standards (International) (SFRS(I)) and International Financial Reporting Standards framework as well as SFRS(I)9 – Financial Instruments and SFRS(I)15 – Revenue from Contracts with Customers.|

 |2||Final and special final tax-exempt (one-tier) ordinary dividends proposed for the financial year ended 31 December 2020 will be subject to the approval of the ordinary shareholders at the forthcoming Annual General Meeting.|